jingboUnicom/test/content/collections/pages/home.md

     image:
       - content/Path-202204121621.png
     title: Reputable
-    content: 'Although we are relatively new in this business, but we do care about our clients and their businesses.
-We have respected leaders with lots of experience working within the community as well as in the industry.
+    content: 'We care about our clients and their businesses.
+We have respected leaders with many years of industry experience working within the community.
 Our aim is to have many long-term clients who enjoy our services year after year by putting their trust in us.'
     type: new_set
     enabled: true
   -